 The team is available in the Discord to answer questions, so please reach out if they're not answered here!

-Ok, so what the hell is the point of having a token that’s pegged to the price of $FTM when you could just use $FTM itself instead?
+Why have a token that’s pegged to the price of $FTM when you could just use $FTM itself instead?

 But before we dive into what $TOMB could mean for you as an investor, let’s break down the potential impact of $TOMB’s long-term success on the Fantom ecosystem as a whole.